-Tallinn, the capital of Estonia, is located in Northern Europe in the north-eastern part of the Baltic Sea region.
-The population of Tallinn is 443 623.
-Tallinn is a compact seaside town of contrasts and its medieval old town, defence structures and wooden suburbs are its most valuable architectural pearls.
+Tallinn, the capital of Estonia, is located in Northern Europe in the north eastern part of the Baltic Sea region.
+The population of Tallinn is 443,623.
+Tallinn is a compact seaside town of contrasts; its medieval old town, defence structures and wooden suburbs are its most valuable architectural pearls.

-Tallinn’s Old Town is included on the list of UNESCO World Heritage sites.
-Tallinn’s Old Town offers twisting cobblestone lanes and iron street lamps, Gothic spires and medieval markets, cappuccino and Wi-Fi.
+Tallinn’s Old Town is on the list of UNESCO World Heritage sites.
+Tallinn’s Old Town has winding cobblestone lanes and iron street lamps, Gothic spires and medieval markets, cappuccinos and Wi-Fi.
 If you’re looking for that mix of historic ambience and cutting-edge culture that defines Tallinn, you’ll find it here.
-With medieval churches nestled between modern highrises, Tallinn’s city centre is a place of fascinating contrasts.
+With medieval churches nestled between modern high rises, Tallinn’s city centre is a place of fascinating contrasts.

-In Kadriorg, a baroque palace and modern art museum Kumu stand alongside each other.
-These two are adjoined by the picturesque quarter that even today exhibits a 19th century provincial atmosphere.
+In Kadriorg, a baroque palace and the modern art museum Kumu stand alongside each other.
+These two are surrounded by a picturesque quarter that even today exhibits a 19th century provincial atmosphere.

-The most recent projects have changed the town’s exterior remarkably.
+Recent projects have changed the town’s exterior remarkably.
 Those interested in modern architecture will have plenty to see in Tallinn.
-The buildings here now exhibit trends that are typical of Northern Europe.
-The characteristic features are: functionality, the use of modern (including natural) materials (especially timber/wood) and energy-efficient technologies.
+The buildings here now are manifestations of trends that are typical of Northern Europe.
+Their characteristic features are: functionality, the use of modern (including natural) materials (especially timber/wood) and energy-efficient technologies.